Bid Process | Acquisition Methods | Subcontracting Requirements

 The mission of the The University of Texas Health Science Center at Houston (UTHealth) Purchasing Department is to acquire goods and services efficiently and effectively for internal customers utilizing a best value procurement methodology as provided by Texas Government Code, Title 10, Subtitle D, Subchapter A, Section 2155.074 and Texas Government Code, Title 10, Subtitle D, Section 2156.007.

-- The University of Texas health Science Center at Houston has instituted a decentralized purchasing process for goods or services with a dollar value less than $5,000.
-The UTHealth customers can place purchase orders for goods or services with a cost of $5,000 or less without going through a formal bid process.
+- The University of Texas health Science Center at Houston has instituted a decentralized purchasing process for goods or services with a dollar value less than $15,000.
+The UTHealth customers can place purchase orders for goods or services with a cost of $15,000, or less than. without going through a formal bid process.

-- All orders for goods and services over $5,000 are managed by The UTHealth Purchasing Department according to the guidelines provided in the Bid limits and process time page.
-The Purchasing department has the sole authority to commit University funds for the procurement of goods and services over $5,000.
+- All orders for goods and services $15,000, or greater, are managed by The UTHealth Purchasing Department according to the guidelines provided in the Bid limits and process time page.
+The Purchasing department has the sole authority to commit University funds for the procurement of goods and services $15,000 or greater.
 (The University of Texas Health Science Center at Houston recommends that suppliers review and become familiar with our standard terms and conditions.
 The terms and conditions are available through this website. )

 - The UTHealth Purchasing department develops bid lists through several methods.
 Buyers search the Certified Master Bidders List (CMBL) that is maintained by The Texas Building and Procurement Commission (TBPC).
 The University of Texas Health Science Center at Houston strongly encourages suppliers to register with the TBPC.
 Additionally bid lists are generated from suppliers that have previously performed work or provided goods to the University.
 View current Bid Opportunities.